raspberrypilearning/getting-started-guide-microbit/en/step_6.md

-## Using the sensors
+## How to use the sensors

-In this step you will use the sensors on the micro:bit to record the world around you.
+In this step, you will use the sensors on the micro:bit to record something about the world around you.

 ### Light sensor

-The micro:bit has an on board sensor that can read the light levels in the environment.
+The micro:bit has an on-board sensor that can read the light levels in the environment.

-The sensor returns a numbers between 0 and 255 - 255 being the most light the sensor can detect.
+The sensor returns a numbers between 0 and 255, with 255 being the most light the sensor can detect.

 --- task ---